Land of Hope Reserve Pinot Noir 2018

 60% of the 115 clone and 40% of the 777 clones were hand sorted and destemmed.
 Whole berry fermentation occurred in stainless steel tanks by employing a gondola system that has been developed to ensure the gentlest treatment of the berries.
 After fermentation, the berries were basket pressed for pure and subtle tannins.
 The wine was then matured in older (3rd to 5th fill) Burgundian barrels for 8 months.
 We used minimal sulphur and this wine has not been fined or filtered.

 A NOTE FROM THE WINEMAKER

-The vines are now 10 years old, which means the wine has more depth and texture, presence and poise.
-The whole berry ferment lifts the aromatic expression while bringing supple tannin and length.
-Gentle oaking and non-interventionist winemaking have contributed to producing a pure expression of Elgin Pinot Noir.
-This is not a Pinot for those who think good red wine needs to be black, oaky and tannic.
-It is a fragrant, bright and refreshing Pinot with wonderful succulence and expressive fruitiness.
+This region grows vines which produce high quality Pinot Noir grapes, which means the wine has more depth and texture as well as presence and poise.
+Whole berry fermentation lifts the aromatics while also bringing supple tannins and length.
+Dark red fruit and subtle earthiness can be detected.
+This is not a Pinot for those who think that a good red wine must be black, oaky and full of tannins.
+This is a fragrant, bright and refreshing Pinot with wonderful succulence, expressive fruitiness and is full of character.

 VARIETY: Pinot Noir

 Total Acidity 5.8g/L